laravel/nova-docs/4.0/resources/authorization.md

 }
 ```

-When a Nova resource depends on another resource more than once, you can supply a third argument when defining the relationship to specify which Nova resource the relationship should utilize:
+When a Nova resource depends on another resource via multiple fields, you will often assign the fields different names.
+In these situations, you should supply a third argument when defining the relationship to specify which Nova resource the relationship should utilize, since Nova may not be able to determine this via convention:

 ```php
 HasMany::make('Owned Teams', 'ownedTeams', Team::class),
 BelongsToMany::make('Teams', 'teams', Team::class),
 ```

+#### Relationship Types

-When customizing the "relatable" query, you may check the type of field to determine how to build the relationship query:
+If necessary when customizing the "relatable" query, you may examine the field type to determine how to build the relationship query:

 ```php
 /**